holin034/cse15l-lab-reports/LabReport3.md

 ```
 - All the lines that contain the letter `e` are hidden, only lines without `e` are shown.
+- Sources: I found this command by using the `man grep` command in the terminal which gives out lots of examples of grep command.
+I also use **ChatGPT** to look up how the command is used.
+Additionally, I used the lecture note to find out some ideas as well.

 ## `grep -c` Command:
 - The command counts all the occurrences of the pattern/text in the file.
 It is useful when the user tries to find out how many times the pattern occur in the text, and they can use the `grep -c` command to count the number.
 - I found this command by using the `man grep` command in the terminal which gives out lots of examples of grep command.
 I also use **ChatGPT** to look up how the command is used.
 Additionally, I used the lecture note to find out some ideas as well.